tramlinehq/tramline/README.md

 ## Getting Started ⚙️

-The following instructions are for self-hosting Tramline on [Render](https://render.com).
-The steps should be easily translatable to a Heroku deployment as well.
+To self-host Tramline on Render, follow these instructions.
+These steps can also be adapted for a Heroku deployment.
 Instructions for other platforms, including a dockerized setup will come in the future.

 **Note:** Since Render does not offer background workers under the free plan, you will have to put in your payment details to fully complete this deployment.

-You need the bare-minimum of the following to stand up Tramline:
+You'll need the following minimum requirements to get Tramline up and running:

-* This repository setup as the primary monolithic backend
+- This repository set up as the primary monolithic backend
-* This repository setup as a background worker
+- This repository set up as a background worker
-* Applelink for communicating with App Store Connect
+- Applelink to communicate with App Store Connect
-* Postgres database
+- Postgres database
-* Redis instance (ideally persistent)
+- Redis instance (preferably persistent)

-Additionally, you'd need some prep-work around integrations for Tramline to be useful,
+You'll also need to set up integrations for Tramline to be useful:

-* GitHub app
+- GitHub app
-* Slack app
+- Slack app
-* Google Cloud Storage Account
+- Google Cloud Storage Account
-* Postmark account for sending emails
+- Postmark account for sending emails

-On a high-level the deployment architecture looks like this,
+The deployment architecture looks like this:

 <figure>
   <img alt="setup architecture" src="art/arch@1x.png" width="90%" />
 </figure>

-To kick things off, first clone this repo.
+To begin, first clone this repo.
 This ensures everything that you do is fully under your control.

-In case you'd like to run this locally first, please follow [[Development Setup]].
+In case you'd like to run this locally first, please follow [Development](#development-).

-To directly host it, you first need to prep your fork a little bit.
+To host Tramline directly, you'll need to prep your fork:

-1. Setup rails
+1. Set up Rails

 ```bash
 bin/setup.mac
 ```

-2. Generate production credentials
+2. Generate production credentials and follow the instructions

 ```bash
 bin/setup.creds -e prod
 ```

-Keep the generated `production.key` file safe with you and do not commit it.
+Keep the `production.key` file safe and don't commit it.

 3. Update production credentials

-After adding the encryption credentials, you will have to fill the following details in `production.yml.enc`.
-You can do this by running `bin/rails credentials:edit --environment production`.
+After adding the encryption credentials, fill in the following details for the integrations in `production.yml.enc` by running `bin/rails credentials:edit --environment production`.

-Use the template below to add the correct information.

 * [Postmark API token](https://postmarkapp.com/support/article/1008-what-are-the-account-and-server-api-tokens)
 * Google Cloud Platform keys